-A transfer tax is a tax imposed when real estate is sold or transferred from one entity to another.
-A change in policy to collect transfer tax at the time of recording with a "change in ownership document" has resulted in a vast improvement in the revenue generated by transfer tax during the past two years.
-This past fiscal year, the Assessor-Recorder's office generated \$ 130.2 million from transfer taxes, which is an 11.5 % increase from the previous fiscal year.
+A Documentary Transfer Tax is a tax imposed when real estate is sold or transferred from one entity to another.
+A change in policy our office adopted which was to collect Transfer Tax at the time of recording with a "change in ownership document" has resulted in a vast improvement in the revenue generated by Transfer Tax during the past two years.
+This past fiscal year, the Assessor-Recorder's office generated \$144 million from Transfer Taxes, which is an 11% increase from the previous fiscal year.

 Revenue from the Transfer Tax continues to increase as the real estate market in San Francisco performs well.
-Because it is tied to the exchange of properties and their value, the Transfer Tax is a volatile revenue stream and could easily decrease if there is a market downturn, as it did during the dot-come bust of five years ago.
+Because it is tied to the exchange of properties and their value, the Transfer Tax is a volatile revenue stream and could easily decrease if there is a market downturn, as it did during the dot-com bust of five years ago.

-TRANSFER TAX REVENUE
+TRANSFER TAX